Citrinate/BoosterManager/BoosterManager/Docs/InventoryHistory.md

 >
 > Name | Required | Description
 > --- | --- | ---
-> `ajax`|Yes|With this parameter set to anything, Steam will return the inventory history page as a JSON object
+> `ajax`|No|With this parameter set to anything, Steam will return the inventory history page as a JSON object
 > `app[]`|No|Filters the history to only include events belonging to the specified `appID`.
 This parameter can be used multiple times to filter for multiple apps.
 > `cursor[time]`|No|Unix timestamp.
 Filters the history to only show events older than the specified time.
 > `cursor[time_frac]`|No|A whole number representing the fractional part of `cursor[time]`, giving it greater precision.
 Allows for 9 digits of precision, although only the first 3 seem to be used.
 > `cursor[s]`|No|An unknown number.
 Seems to be used to differentiate between history events in the case where multiple events might share the same timestamp.
 As you go further back into your account's history, this number gets bigger.
 It seems to be counting something, but I'm not sure what.
-> `sessionid`|No|Unncessary.
+> `sessionid`|No|Unnecessary.
 It's not possible to view an account's inventory history with this parameter alone, you still need to send the Session ID in the request header as a cookie.
 > `start_time`|No|Seems to be the same as `cursor[time]`.

 #### Response